godaddy/gasket/docs/upgrade-to-6.md

 ## Redux

 As described above, we've made efforts to decouple various plugins from Redux.
-This doesn't mean Redux is not still useful if you want to continue to use it in your app or custom plugins.
+This move does not mean Redux is not still useful if you want to continue to use it in your app or custom plugins.
 If your app is currently using Redux with the [@gasket/plugin-redux], here are the steps you will need to take to upgrade.

 ### Create a store file